 According to the UN resolution# UNESCO 36 C/Resolution 63; A/RES/67/124 which was adopted by the United Nations General Assembly on 14 February 2014 during its 67th Session, 13 February will be celebrated as World Radio Day (WRD) every year.
 The tradition of celebrating this day is still in effect and the world community observes this day including the world leaders.
-Interestingly, the United Nations Radio was established on 13 February 1946, and the same date was designated by the international organization to observe as World Radio Day (WRD)
+Interestingly, the United Nations Radio was established on 13 February 1946, and the same date was designated by the international organization to observe this day.

-Radio is an electronic machine which was invented by Guglielmo Marconi during the 1890s to offer audio news and music to audiences prior to the invention of television.
-It was the age of newspaper when people were accustomed to get news from unattractive newspapers.
+Radio is an electronic machine that was invented by Guglielmo Marconi during the 1890s to offer audio news and music to audiences prior to the invention of television.
+It was the age of newspapers when people were accustomed to get news from unattractive newspapers.
 Radio appeared as an attractive invention because one or two persons were able to spread their voice to a wide range of audiences.
 Later on, TV was invented by a 21 years old American boy Philo Taylor Farnsworth in 1927 and it was assumed that radio would lose a large segment of its audiences because most people would prefer visuals over auditory talks and music.
 On contrary, the official website of UNESCO reveals that around 44000 radio stations are active throughout the world and around 70% of the world population is using radio whereas only around 28,000 TV channels are active globally even after a century of competition between these two modes of information and entertainment.
-Radio appears in vehicles, households, cell phones, and on work places.
+Radio appears in vehicles, households, cell phones, and on work-places.
 Moreover, it is comparatively a cheaper mode of information and easily accessible so a large number of poor people also have this cheaper luxury in their life.
 People enjoy getting news updates, weather updates, route updates for everyday traveling, informative programs, and entertainment programs while working in their daily routine.
-Most consumers of the contemporary world are short of time, therefore, they cannot offer their full time and attention to the entertainment devices and they expect by such devices to offer their services to people while they are busy in their daily routine.
+Most consumers of the contemporary world are short of time, therefore, they cannot offer their full time and attention to the entertainment devices and they expect from such devices to offer their services to people while they are busy in their daily routine.
 Radio is an ideal option for such a kind of consumer.

-The purpose of World Radio Day (WRD) is to acknowledge the services of radio and to spread awareness about the importance of radio offering people services regarding entertainment, news updates, and information.
+The purpose of this day is to acknowledge the services of radio and to spread awareness about the importance of radio offering people services regarding entertainment, news updates, and information.
 This day also insists the world leaders to support this medium to spread awareness and the values of democracy throughout the world.